GetPageSpeed/nginx-extras-docs/docs/modules/unbrotli.md

 ---

 title: "Decompresses Brotli-encoded responses for clients that do not support it"
 description: "RPM package nginx-module-unbrotli.
 The ngx_unbrotli module is a filter that decompresses responses with Content-Encoding: br for clients that do not support Brotli encoding method.
-It allows to save I/O by unconditional Brotli compression of responses. "
+It allows to save I/O by unconditional Brotli compression of responses."

 ---